wonjae-lee-2/scripts/README.md

 ## Google Cloud

 1. Create a GKE cluster in Autopilot mode.
+(Increase quotas for in-use IP addresses and CPUs.)

-2. Install gcloud CLI on the local machine.
+2. Create and download the service account key.

 # Rclone